Gaultheria hispidula: Conservation status

 Like most plants in North America, deforestation and competition with invasive ornamentals (especially shade-loving groundcovers, such as English ivy or winter creeper commonly sold at garden centers) affect the creeping snowberry significantly.
 As a result, it has been extirpated from some of its original range and classified as rare in several states.
 Despite this, its international status has been evaluated as secure.
 This is because it is still quite common in its more northerly range of greater Canada.
 However, deforestation and exotic invasion are continuing problems that affect all forest species in both Canada and the United States.

 It is listed as endangered in Maryland and New Jersey, as threatened in Rhode Island, as sensitive in Washington, as rare in Pennsylvania, as presumed extirpated in Ohio, and as a species of special concern in Connecticut.

 Uses

 The Algonquin people use an infusion of the leaves as a tonic for overeating.
 They also use the fruit as food.
-The Anticosti use it as a sedative, and the Micmac decoct the leaves or the whole plant for an unspecified purpose.
+The Anticosti use it as a sedative, and the Mi'kmaq decoct the leaves or the whole plant for an unspecified purpose.
 The Ojibwa people use the leaves to make a beverage.
+Etymologist Frederic Cassidy hypothesized that such medicinal uses of the "moxie-plum", or another similarly-named plant, inspired the name of the 1870s patent medicine and later soft drink Moxie.

 The leaves can be cooked as a vegetable.
 The fruits can be eaten raw, baked, or used to make jam.